adam-p/yesterday-i-learned/js/javascript.md

 * If you `a = function () {}`, the function's name will be `a` (not sure why, but there you go.)
 If you `a = function b() {}`, the function's name will be `b`.
 If you `(function () {}).name`, that is an empty string.
 If you `(function (a) { console.log(a.name) }(function () {}))`, you will end up printing an empty string, but return undefined.
 * `<!--` are intentionally allowed as comment markers in JS.
 [It is part of the spec.](https://github.com/denysdovhan/wtfjs#html-comments-are-valid-in-javascript) To get fired, you need to insert a space in between your mental gymnastics, like so: `if (5 < !--i) { ... }`
 * To `apply` a constructor, you [need](https://stackoverflow.com/questions/1606797/use-of-apply-with-new-operator-is-this-possible) to `new (Function.prototype.bind.apply(Foo, [null, a, b, c]));`
+* `new RegExp(/already a regexp literal/)` can still be useful if you want to [add a flag to it](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/RegExp), like `new RegExp(/already a regexp literal/, 'i')`.
+* `clobber: true` when using `fs.copy` or `copySync` would overwrite the destination file if it exists.
+The term [clobber](https://stackoverflow.com/a/9392784/1558430) might have come from `cp`, where `cp -n` has a man page saying "do not overwrite an existing file (overrides a previous -i option)".

 ## Deferred API